 It is what? thin glass tiles with a mesh backing that are offered singly or as a mosaic, occasionally alongside other ideas of tiles.

-Walls and backsplashes are the best places for colorful, reflecting, easy-to-clean glass tile.
-Certain glass tile has a rating for usage as flooring.
-Glass tile has a lot of “wow” effect because of its huge variety of hues.
+Walls and backsplashes are the best places for colorful, reflecting, easy-to-clean glass.
+Certain glass has a rating for usage as flooring.
+Glass has a lot of “wow” effect because of its huge variety of hues.

 However, installing it may be costly and challenging.
 The glue may be seen through the tile since it is translucent.
 Unless you’re really competitive, it’s challenging for a DIYer to produce results that seem professional.